OpenGammaProject/Open-Gamma-Detector/REFERENCE.md

 If you flashed it via the Arduino IDE be sure to select `Flash Size: "2MB (Sketch: 1984KB, FS: 64KB)"`.
 Without these 64 KB of flash assigned to the file system, the Pico is unable to create and save a settings file.

+### I am seeing a sharp peak immediately around ADC channel 511

+That is right, this is due to the DNL issues with the RP2040 ADC as described in the [Known Limitations](README.md#known-limitations) section of the readme.

+This effect would have been much worse without some simple corrections in the firmware.
+Since there is currently no hardware fix, this is what we have to live with unfortunately.

+### There is always a peak at ADC channel 0

+That is intentional behavior of the device.
+For the same reason as above, four ADC channels are ignored for the energy measurement.

+Since this would potentially highly influence the count rate, giving lower values than there actually are, these counts are added back to the spectrum to ADC channel 0.

+This way, all the counts are registered, but since there is actually never a signal near channel 0, you can clearly distinguish between the "right" spectrum and the rest.

+If you want to disable this behavior, you can do so by using the  `set correction` command over the serial interface.
+This will still omit the ADC channel readings, but won't create another peak at 0.
+In geiger mode, there will always only be a channel `0` since this is how the current cps is calculated.

 ---

 ## FAQ